connexcs/docs/docs/transcription.md

 <img src="/transcription/img/transcription-enable-transcriptions.png" enable transcription="package" width="100"/>

 !!!
 Note
-    You can find the pricing of the Transcription service here: **Setup :material-menu-right: Settings :material-menu-right: Account**
+    You can find the **Pricing** of the Transcription service here: **Setup :material-menu-right: Settings :material-menu-right: Account**

 !!!
 Warning
     Please contact us for assistance and enable the transcription service if you are unable to find the **Enable Transcription** option.

 !!!
 Info
     Please take note that there is **no fee** for **silence**.

     It implies that if a call lasts for 50 seconds and no audio is exchanged for 20 seconds, we will make every effort to cut out the silence from the audio and bill you for 30 seconds of transcribing service.

 ### Create a Transcription Package